dalindev/shopify-store-auto-pwd/README.md

 // your js code here ...

-//bypass the pwd for public users document.getElementById("Password").value = 'shopifypass';
+//bypass the pwd for public users, also u can use jquery document.getElementById("Password").value = 'shopifypass';
 document.getElementById("login_form").submit();
 </script>